bestia-dev-archived/mem2/README.md

 5. instead of having a string for src, use an usize as card number.
 Use Closure to format src string.
 6. instead of having a string for id, use an usize as index.
 Use inline bumpalo format format id string.
 7. Arrays and vectors are usually 0 based.
 For card number and card index I use base 1.
 The zero is facedown.
 8. Added spelling for letters in the header.
-The header is now a flex object with 3 columns.
+There is dual possibility: the header contains only the game title or two spellings.
+On the smartphone there is not enought space for all three.
+9. Changed flex to CSS grid.
+It looks simpler.
+10. Wanted to add the flip card transition.
+Failed.
+Don't know why in does not work well with flex or CssGrid.
+Now I use Opaciti transition and it looks ok.

 ## TODO
 1. Get rid of bumpalo::format!(in bump, "xxx{}", "").into_bump_str() where is not needed.
 2. Rand shuffle is deprecated.
 Find the new correct way.
 3. build without --target no-modules ?
+4. use clippy to avoid variable shadowing
+5. how to create documentation from code comments?

 ## References
 Favicon from https://www.favicon-generator.org/search/BLACK/M